Jeffan207/usyrup/README.md

 }
 ```

 Above we have a base class Food which has an `[Inject]` annotated method `InitFood()` and an injected `FoodName` field.
 Additionally, the `Waffle` class extends `Food` and also has its own `[Inject]` annotated method and field.
-USyrup will account for this and inject `Food`'s `[Inject]` field first then `Waffle's` field, followed by `Food`'s method, followed by `Waffle`'s method when injecting a MonoBehaviour.
+USyrup will account for this and inject `Food`'s `[Inject]` field first then `Waffle's` field, followed by `Food`'s method, followed by `Waffle`'s method.
 In simple terms, in injection heirarchies, fields from base to deriving class are injected first, followed by methods in the same order.

 ## Singleton (Attribute)